Roave/SecurityAdvisories/README.md

 ## Stability

-This package can only be required as `dev-master@DEV`: there will never be stable/tagged versions because of the nature of the problem being targeted.
-Security issues are a moving target, and locking your project to a specific tagged version of the package would not make any sense.
+This package can only be required in its `dev-master@DEV` version: there will never be stable/tagged versions because of the nature of the problem being targeted.
+Security issues are in fact a moving target, and locking your project to a specific tagged version of the package would not make any sense.

 This package is therefore only suited for installation in the root of your deployable project.